Revocable Anonymous Credentials from Attribute-Based Encryption

+However, in practical contexts, selective disclosure is not the only desired feature.
+For example, a service may require that their users are over 18 years old and that they are based in one of the European Countries.
+In such a case, an \emph{anonymous proof of predicates} proving user's attribute \texttt{age} and \texttt{country} satisfying the following policy:

-Recent advances \cite{FCREDENTIALS} suggests it is relatively easy to build credential management systems supporting efficient anonymous proof of predicates using functional encryption (rather than signature \cite{cryptoeprint:2023/275}): be given a ciphertext encoded using a policy, a prover can simply decrypt such a ciphertext to convince a verifier that she knows a key for a set of attributes that matches the policy.
-However, revocation for such systems is still unclear.
-In this paper we augment the Ciphertext Policy Attribute-Based Encryption (CP-ABE) schema proposed in \cite{cryptoeprint:2008/290} with an efficient anonymous revocation feature leveraging on cryptographic accumulators \cite{cryptoeprint:2008/539}.
-We further show that applying a simple transformation to the resulting schema it is possible to achieve a fully anonymous revocable credential management framework.
+would be needed.
+Recent advances \cite{FCREDENTIALS} suggests it is relatively easy to build credential management systems supporting efficient anonymous proof of predicates by functional encryption: be given a ciphertext encoded using a policy, a prover can simply decrypt such a ciphertext to convince a verifier that she knows a key for a set of attributes that matches the policy.
+According to the authors of \cite{FCREDENTIALS}, such \emph{functional credentials} would subsume all known credentials, such as anonymous, delegatable, or attribute-based credentials.